-- Fixed an issue where PSOD is observed due to double freeing of device memory. - Root cause: When a dead path is created due to the deletion of a logical drive, the corresponding device memory won't be freed until the dead path is eliminated.
+- Fixed an issue where PSOD is observed due to double freeing of device memory. - Root Cause: When a dead path is created due to the deletion of a logical drive, the corresponding device memory will not be freed until the dead path is eliminated.
 If another

-- Fix: If a new logical drive is assigned the same SCSI-3 address that was previously associated with a deleted logical drive, refrain from adding the new logical drive to the device list.
+- logical drive is subsequently created, the firmware can assign the same SCSI-3 address that was associated with the previously deleted logical drive.
+Adding the new logical drive with the same SCSI-3 address may lead to a duplicate entry in the device list.
+This duplication can trigger PSOD due to double freeing of memory. - Fix: If a new logical drive is assigned the same SCSI-3 address that was previously associated with a deleted logical drive, refrain from adding the new logical drive to the device list.
 To facilitate the recovery of the new logical drive, customers are required to first clear the dead path.
 Following the clearing of the dead path, it is necessary to initiate a driver rescan to identify the new logical drive.
-If clearing the dead path fails, a host reboot is required. - Risk: This fix may cause failures when attempting to add new logical drives, particularly in cases involving a dead path. - Fixed an issue where PSOD observed during array delete operation. - Root cause: The serial number received for an existing logical drive in the driver device list was reported as zero during a specific rescan.
-With the same SCSI address, the same WWID, but different serial number (all zeros), resulted in adding a new entry in device list with the same Bus:Target:Lun values creating a duplicate entry for the same device. - Fix: Avoid serial number checks for logical drives, as the serial number received for all logical drives is the same (assigned with the corresponding controller serial number). - Risk: Medium - Fixed an issue where the firmware version shows only revision. - Root cause: The firmware version information currently used by driver comes from a 4-byte field returned as part of the 'ID controller' inquiry reply.
+If clearing the dead path fails, a host reboot is required. - Risk: This fix may cause failures when attempting to add new logical drives, particularly in cases involving a dead path. - Fixed an issue where PSOD observed during array delete operation. - Root Cause: The serial number received for an existing logical drive in the driver device list was reported as zero during a specific rescan.
+With the same SCSI address, the same WWID, but different serial number (all zeros), resulted in adding a new entry in device list with the same Bus:Target:Lun values creating a duplicate entry for the same device.
+Having two device entries with the same Bus:Target:Lun resulted in a PSOD when attempting to remove the original device and add the duplicate device. - Fix: Avoid serial number checks for logical drives, as the serial number received for all logical drives is the same (assigned with the corresponding controller serial number). - Risk: Medium - Fixed an issue where the firmware version shows only revision. - Root Cause: The firmware version information currently used by driver comes from a 4-byte field returned as part of the 'ID controller' inquiry reply.
 This 4 byte field worked for previous products, but newer controllers have a more verbose versioning scheme and 4 bytes won't work.
-The 4-byte field is deprecated, and a 32-byte field is now available, containing the full ASCII character string for the firmware version. - Fix: Populate the VMware SAS Adapter structure's firmware field using content of the longer 32-byte firmware version field returned by 'ID controller' inquiry. - Risk: Low - Fixed an issue where the failed Logical Volume takes too long to remove from OS level. - Root cause: When a Logical Volume fails, the SmartPQI driver does not detect the failure.
-Due to this, the upper storage layer might take some time to identify the failure which results in a delay in removing the failed volume. - Fix: Convert the information received for logical volume states to right Endian format before processing volume offline status. - Risk: Low - Fixed an issue where the NVMe drive fails to be discovered after hot-plug. - Root cause: During hot-plug of the drive, the SmartPQI driver triggers driver rescans based on the events received from the firmware.
-In one of the rescans, the driver was not interpreting the information used to determine that the device is part of the logical drive. - Fix: The driver is correctly interpreting the that the physical device is part of a logical drive. - Risk: Low
+The 4-byte field is deprecated, and a 32-byte field is now available, containing the full ASCII character string for the firmware version. - Fix: Populate the VMware SAS Adapter structure's firmware field using content of the longer 32-byte firmware version field returned by 'ID controller' inquiry. - Risk: Low - Fixed an issue where the failed Logical Volume takes too long to remove from OS level. - Root Cause: When a Logical Volume fails, the SmartPQI driver does not detect the failure.
+Due to this, the upper storage layer might take some time to identify the failure which results in a delay in removing the failed volume. - Fix: Convert the information received for logical volume states to right Endian format before processing volume offline status. - Risk: Low

-2.1.4 Management Software Fixes
+2.2.4 Management Software Fixes